demmer/bluebird-retry/README.md

 yer out
 ```

-The `CancelError` constructor accepts one argument.
+The `StopError` constructor accepts one argument.
 If it is invoked with an instance of `Error`, then the promise is rejected with that error argument.
-Otherwise the promise is rejected with the `CancelError` itself.
+Otherwise the promise is rejected with the `StopError` itself.